-Industry surveys are showing that traditional multilingual support approaches are today showing signs of ineffectiveness, leaving a big void for some service desks.
+Industry surveys are showing that traditional multilingual support approaches are today showing signs of ineffectiveness, leaving a big void for some IT service desks.
 And, as the first in a two-part blog series, I’ll outline why language continues to be so crucial to the industry, and the challenges faced in a world where diversity and accessibility have become indispensable.

 Both blogs are based on a new Service Desk Institute (SDI) and Lionbridge report entitled “Eliminating Language Barriers in Enterprise Service Desks.”
-As well as a soon to be released study of service desks and languages, conducted by HDI and Lionbridge.
+As well as a soon to be released study of IT service desks and languages, conducted by HDI and Lionbridge.

-Language is fundamental to IT support
+Language is fundamental to IT support and IT service desks

 As IT becomes ever-more important to businesses, and as customer experience makes its way into internal IT support operations, overcoming language barriers needs to be a priority in the IT service desk industry.
 Ultimately, providing a multilingual, omni-channel service platform is key to enabling an effective transfer of information and knowledge, allowing companies to become digitally agile.
 This in turn improves operational efficiency and provides organizations with a greater understanding of their end user requirements.

-The four traditional approaches to providing multilingual support
+The four traditional approaches to providing multilingual support in IT service desks

-Providing multilingual support is by no means a new challenge in the service desk industry.
+Providing multilingual support is by no means a new challenge in the IT service desk industry.
 Four traditional approaches to language support have commonly been adopted by organizations new and old.
 Each have their pros and cons, particularly as the importance of end-user experience is brought to the forefront of industry conversations.

 - No formal multilingual support.
-A reactive approach that looks to identify the means of support, ad hoc, at the time that it is required (often relying on the off-chance presence of multilingual staff, often from other departments).
+A reactive approach to language differences that looks to identify the means of support, ad hoc, at the time that it is required (often relying on the off-chance presence of multilingual staff, often from other departments).
 For businesses looking to expand services, this method will not hold its own on a larger scale.

 - Over-the-phone interpretation services.
 Although the most widely used method, over-the-phone interpretation is now proving limiting as end-user preferences move away from voice-only services, and demand omni-channel support.
 As this approach does not extend to omni-channel support, there’s potential for a raft of modern users to be left ostracized.

-- Staffing service desks with multilingual agents.
+- Staffing IT service desks with multilingual agents.
 While desirable, this approach is costly and effective-recruitment is a challenge.
 The HDI language study found that for 41.9% of organizations, the biggest challenge of providing multilingual support is finding and retaining multilingual analysts.
 What’s more, staff absences also cause severe issues.
 With so many limiting factors it’s no longer deemed an effective stand-alone method of multilingual support.

-- Creating in-market service desks.
+- Creating in-market IT service desks.
 It’s a highly-expensive option when installing across a myriad of supported markets (geographies).
-Furthermore, once implemented, challenges still exist in the way of maintaining consistency and creating a seamless IT support structure, especially for time-poor executives with budget constraints.
+Furthermore, once implemented, language challenges still exist in the way of maintaining consistency and creating a seamless IT support structure, especially for time-poor executives with budget constraints.

 Meeting the new demand for multilingual IT support with a fifth approach